jkmclendon/MVP/README.md

-# MVP
+# QuoteStore

-A customizable form for Paul's business
+A place to store all of your favorite book quotes!